 What is a social enterprise?

 A social enterprise is a business that operates to address social problems, improve communities, or help the environment.
-A social enterprise generates most or all of their income from trade (not grants or donations) and can be categorised under one or more of the below models:
+A social enterprise generates most or all of its income from trade (not grants or donations) and can be categorised under one or more of the below models:

 - an ethical for-profit business, with a significant proportion of profits redistributed for a social impact.

 Council seeks to foster the development of social enterprises to grow into competitive suppliers.

 - annual spend targets directly from social enterprises.
 A target is set each year and published in Council's Procurement Policy and Plan PPAP 2019-20 (Word - 206kb)

 - working with other Council suppliers to deliver enhanced social outcomes for residents.